Arie2021jw/SQL_Finding-Duplicates/README.md

 List of examples:
 1) Concatenating different addresses located on separate rows associated to one BusinessEntityID into one row
 2) Finding duplicated records in multiple tables
+3) Finding the list of employees with odd numbers on column BusinessEntityID